bakame-php/tokei/docs/1.0/duration.md

 - `0` if equal
 - `1` if longer

-Convenient methods based on `Duration::compareTo` are also available:
+Convenient methods based on `Duration::compare` are also available:

 ```php
 $duration = Duration::of(microseconds: 3_661_500_000);